The Rough Riders Ride Again

 The Colt Peacemaker ruled in the old west, but John Moses Browning’s 1911 won the 20th century.
 The

-Single Action Shooting Society has had their main focus on pre 1900 firearms, but the popular Colt Model 1911 has been added to the mix in a new shooting category called the Roosevelt Action Match here at the Gold Coast Pistol Club Queensland.
+Single Action Shooting Society has had their main focus on pre 1900 firearms, but the popular Colt Model 1911 has been added to the mix in a new shooting category called the Roosevelt Action Match here at the Gold Coast Pistol Club Queensland, as Queensland

 And If you're ever in Las Vegas New Mexico visit the Rough Rider Museum. (closed Mondays)